sourceful-karlson/argo-cd/docs/operator-manual/applicationset/Generators-Plugin.md

 spec:
   generators:
     - plugin:
-        # Specify the configMap where the plugin configuration is located
+        # Specify the configMap where the plugin configuration is located.
         configMapRef:
           name: my-plugin
-        # You can pass parameters included in the RPC call
+        # You can pass arbitrary parameters to the plugin.
+These parameters will also be available on the generator's
+        # output under the `parameters` key.
         parameters:
           key1: "value1"
           key2: "value2"